CelestinFernandes/fancode-todo/README.md

 - Filters users based on latitude and longitude ranges.
 - Calculates the percentage of completed tasks for each user.
 - Identifies users with a task completion percentage above a specified threshold.
-- Outputs user information and statistics to the console.

 ---